green-coding-solutions/website/content/showcases/wordpress-vs-hugo-cloudflare.md

 ---
 title: "Wordpress vs. Hugo + Cloudlfare"
-draft: true
-summary: "In this showcase we will look at image compression with the AVIF format.
-Typically when trying to optimize a website for network resource consumption and thus CO2 emission images are the lowest hanging fruit."
+summary: "In this showcase we will look the carbon benefit of a static site compared to a Wordpress site.
+To get a more fair picture we will also include the HUGO build process and reason a bit about a possible hosting optimization."
-date: 2022-07-22 08:00:00
+date: 2022-07-28 08:00:00
 author: "Arne Tarara"
 authorlink: "https://www.linkedin.com/in/arne-tarara"